VW, BMW, Mercedes reportedly backed group that tested fumes on humans, monkeys

 VW PLEADS GUILTY IN EMISSIONS SCANDAL; 6 EMPLOYEES INDICTED

-Aachen University Hospital on Monday defended the tests, claiming that the study was used to examine whether exposure to nitrogen dioxide at a specific limit would cause biological effects.
+Aachen University Hospital on Monday defended the tests, asserting that the study was used to examine whether exposure to nitrogen dioxide at a specific limit would cause biological effects.

-Professor Thomas Kraus told Deutsche Presse-Agentur that 25 humans were exposed to the toxic chemical for three hours during the experiment and said “none of them had any negative health effects.”
+Professor Thomas Kraus told the German news agency Deutsche Presse-Agentur that 25 humans were exposed to the toxic chemical for three hours during the experiment, and said that “none of them had any negative health effects.”

-Revelations of the tests add a twist to the German auto industry's attempt to move past Volkswagen's scandal over cheating on diesel tests and the subsequent questioning of diesel technology across the industry.
+Revelations of the tests add a twist to the German auto industry's attempt to move past Volkswagen's scandal over cheating on diesel tests and the subsequent questioning of diesel tech across the industry.

 German government officials condemned the reported tests on animals and humans.
 Transport Minister Christian Schmidt "has no understanding for such tests ... that do not serve science but merely PR aims," spokesman Ingo Strater told reporters in Berlin.